jgildred/fluff/README.md

 TO DO:

+- route for schemas
+- detect fluff_path in fluff.js
-- support for forms, ul, ol, selects in fluff.js
+- support for forms, selects in fluff.js
 - paging of results
 - paged display in admin
-- sort by clicking on column headings in admin
+- sort by clicking on column headings in admin list views

 WOULD BE NICE: